spyoungtech/voice-commander/README.md

 ## Status

-This project is in early stages of development.
-While it is very much usable in its current state and some efforts will be made to avoid breaking changes, some breaking changes are likely to occur.
+This project is in early stages of development, but is ready for use.
+Efforts will be made to keep existing profile schemas compatible with (or convertable to) any future schema versions, though the Python API is likely to have some breaking changes, at least while we're getting off the ground.

 ### Current Limitations